wmglab-duke/ascent/docs/source/JSON/JSON_overview.md

 The `mock_sample.json` file, which is stored in the file structure in `config/user/mock_samples/<mock_sample_index>/`, is used to define binary segmented images that serve as inputs to the pipeline.
-In the “populate” JSON Object, the user must define the “PopulateMode” (e.g., EXPLICIT, TRUNCNORM, UNIFORM defined by the “mode” parameter), which defines the process by which the nerve morphology is defined in the MockSample Python class.
-Each `“PopulateMode”` requires a certain set of parameters to define the nerve and to define and place the fascicles;
+In the "populate" JSON Object, the user must define the "PopulateMode" (e.g., EXPLICIT, TRUNCNORM, UNIFORM defined by the "mode" parameter), which defines the process by which the nerve morphology is defined in the MockSample Python class.
+Each `"PopulateMode"` requires a certain set of parameters to define the nerve and to define and place the fascicles;
-the set of parameters for each `“PopulateMode”` are defined in `config/templates/mock_sample_params_all_modes.json`.
+the set of parameters for each `"PopulateMode"` are defined in `config/templates/mock_sample_params_all_modes.json`.

-Probabilistic “PopulateModes” (i.e., TRUNCNORM, UNIFORM) populate an elliptical nerve with elliptical fascicles of diameter and eccentricity defined by a statistical distribution.
-Since the nerve morphology parameters are defined probabilistically, a “seed” parameter is required for the random number generator to enable reproducibility.
+Probabilistic "PopulateModes" (i.e., TRUNCNORM, UNIFORM) populate an elliptical nerve with elliptical fascicles of diameter and eccentricity defined by a statistical distribution.
+Since the nerve morphology parameters are defined probabilistically, a "seed" parameter is required for the random number generator to enable reproducibility.
 The fascicles are placed at randomly chosen locations within the nerve using a disk point picking method; the fascicles are placed at a rotational orientation randomly chosen from 0-360<sup>o</sup>.
-If a fascicle is placed in the nerve without maintaining a user-defined `“min_fascicle_separation”` distance from the other fascicles and the nerve, another randomly chosen point within the nerve is chosen until either a location that preserves a minimum separation is achieved or the program exceeds a maximum number of attempts (`“max_attempt_iter”`).
+If a fascicle is placed in the nerve without maintaining a user-defined `"min_fascicle_separation"` distance from the other fascicles and the nerve, another randomly chosen point within the nerve is chosen until either a location that preserves a minimum separation is achieved or the program exceeds a maximum number of attempts (`"max_attempt_iter"`).

-The EXPLICIT `“PopulateMode”` populates an elliptical nerve with elliptical fascicles of user-defined sizes, locations, and rotations.
+The EXPLICIT `"PopulateMode"` populates an elliptical nerve with elliptical fascicles of user-defined sizes, locations, and rotations.
-The program validates that the defined fascicle ellipses are at least `“min_fascicle_separation”` distance apart; otherwise, if the conditions are not met, the program throws an error.
+The program validates that the defined fascicle ellipses are at least `"min_fascicle_separation"` distance apart; otherwise, if the conditions are not met, the program throws an error.

 ### model.json